End of Watch: 11/11/1968

 Officer Robert Allshaw, 36, was one of several SPD officers who responded to the robbery in progress call.
 Bob was a motorcycle officer.
 His partner was J.J.
 Hill.
 Because of the weather that night, they were both working alone in unmarked traffic cars.
 Bob was the first officer to arrive at the scene.

 Robert E. Graff had arrived in the IGA parking lot moments before Officer Allshaw arrived.
 He saw the officer rush a little girl away from the front door at the northwest corner of the store.
 Officer Allshaw then stepped inside.
-Mr. Graff saw the two masked men walking towards the front of the store.
-He saw the officer back up against a wall by the front door.
-Mr. Graff later testified, “I don’t know how he got him handcuffed as fast as he did.”
-As the suspects got to the front door, Officer Allshaw grabbed one, disarmed him, handcuffed him, and dragged him out the front door so quickly that the witness was amazed.
+As the suspects got to the front door, Officer Allshaw grabbed one, disarmed him, handcuffed him, and dragged him out the front door.
 The handcuffed suspect was between the officer and the second suspect.
 All three ended up outside the front door on the north side of the building.
 Words were exchanged, and shots were fired.
 Neither the officer or his prisoner were hit, but Bob’s shots hit the suspect who crouched and started to back away to the west towards 15th Ave.
 NE and the front of the store.

 Ogle and O’Neil were both convicted of robbery and first-degree assault.
 Both were sentenced to a prison term of up to life with a recommended minimum of 20 years.
 Ogle was also sentenced to 20 years for the liquor store robbery.
 His two prison sentences were to be served consecutively.